 The researchers knew from previous work that up to half of the people with ASD also have an intellectual disability or developmental delay.
 Many of the associated genes overlap, meaning they play roles in both outcomes.
 So, in one set of analyses, the team compared the list to the results of another genetic study of people diagnosed with developmental delays, including problems with learning or gross motor skills such as delayed walking.
 The detailed comparison allowed them to discern genes that are more associated with features of ASD, as opposed to those that are more specific to these developmental delays.
 It turns out that 49 of the 102 autism-associated genes were altered more often in people with a developmental delay than in those diagnosed with ASD.
 The other 53 were altered more often in ASD, suggesting that they may be more closely linked to this condition’s unique features.

 Further studies also showed that people who carried alterations in genes found predominantly in ASD also had better intellectual function.
-They also were more likely to have learned to walk without a developmental delay.
+They were also more likely to have learned to walk without a developmental delay.

 The 102 new genes fell primarily into one of two categories.
 Many play a role in the brain’s neural connections.
 The rest are involved primarily in switching other genes on and off in brain development.
 Interestingly, they are expressed both in excitatory neurons, which are active in sending signals in the brain, and in inhibitory neurons that squelch such activity.
 Many of these genes are also commonly expressed in the brain’s cerebral cortex, the outermost part of the brain that is responsible for many complex behaviours.